 This is basically how this thing worked.

-Um his name is Andrew Lelling.
+His name is Andrew Lelling.

-And what happened is Singer would would tell these parents well, first he helped these wealthy clients illegally boost the scores of their kids and and cheat on the ACT SATs, etc.
+And what happened is Singer would tell these parents, well, first, he helped these wealthy clients illegally boost the scores of their kids and cheat on the ACT SATs, et cetera, et cetera, in varying ways and told the parents to seek, quote, extra time for the kids to take the SAT ACT test, including by faking learning disabilities.

 Okay.

-Um so he's telling them to lie about that, I guess, to a doctor.
+So he's telling them to lie about that, I guess, to a doctor.

-And once the kids get the extra time, then Singer would tell the parents change the exam location from the kids' high schools, where I guess they're known, to one of the test centers that he knew controlled in either, say West Hollywood or Houston.
+And once the kids get the extra time, then Singer would tell the parents, change the exam location from the kids' high schools, where I guess they're known, to one of the test centers that he knew controlled in either, say, West Hollywood or Houston.

-You know, and as an excuse for changing the location, he suggested saying the kids would be out of town attending a wedding or a bar mitzvah.
+You know, as an excuse for changing the location, he suggested saying the kids would be out of town attending a wedding or a bar mitzvah.

-And then Singer would bribe the administrator administrators, so he's picking specific test sites where I guess he had relationships with the administrators of the tests, and let a co-conspirator, usually a Harvard grad student, help the kids cheat on the exam.
+So he's picking specific test sites where I guess he had relationships with the administrators of the tests and let a co-conspirator, usually a Harvard grad student, help the kids cheat on the exam.

 And then, you know, either he or others would take the tests for the kids.

-In other words, either the Harvard grad student would take the test and put the or just give the kids the answers they needed or correct the wrong answer after the kids turned in the test and the test center administrators then sent the exams back to the college board, SAT and ACT for official grading, which then raised scores significantly.
+In other words, either the Harvard grad student would take the test or just give the kids the answers they needed or correct the wrong answer after the kids turned in the test.

-And I got schools, listened.
+And schools listened.

 And 11th grade is like the hardest grade for kids all the time.

-Um, Linda is shaking her head the whole time.
+Linda is shaking her head the whole time.

-You think I've got this all wrong.
+You think I've gotten this all wrong.

 I haven't even given my opinion yet.

-You you think I have this all wrong.
+You think I have this all wrong?

 Why?

-You know, I just I think it's a bunch of baloney.
+You know, I just, I think it's a bunch of baloney.

-I I I really do.
+I really do.

 Give me a break.

-Scrap's been going on for years.
+This crap's been going on for years.

 Well, hang on a second.